Are Hylines (Isa Browns) for you?

 Life expectancy

-The decreased life expectancy is directly related to their high egg production – pure breed chickens will definitely moult, possibly go broody and a majority will take a break during the colder month to grow back their feathers (and rest their reproductive systems).
+The decreased life expectancy is directly related to their high egg production – pure breed chickens will definitely moult, possibly go broody and a majority will take a break during the colder month to grow back their feathers (and rest their reproductive systems), but it can also be due to owners not feeding the correct nutrition to the "athletes" of the chicken world and thus shortening their lifespan due to deficiencies in the diet (see information below in bold) - Egg yolk perotinitis is extremely common in hylines due to incorrect feeding, and is often misdiagnosed as the bird being egg bound.

-A word of warning about buying ‘cheap’ ISA Brown’s which are readily advertised.
-Primarily, how old is the ISA Brown that you are buying… often the cheaper the bird the older it is.
-Young ISA Brown chickens (or any chicken really) will have a small comb (top red bit) and wattles (dangly red bits under the beak) which get larger and redder the closer they get to laying age.
-If you are offered a ‘young’ ISA Brown who has a large comb and wattle, please ask questions to satisfy any doubts you may have… Buying a $5 – $10 ISA Brown with the expectation of getting the 300+ egg referred to on this website (and many others) can be unrealistic if the seller isn’t being as honest as they can be.
+A word of warning about buying ‘cheap’ hylines which are readily advertised.
+Primarily, how old is the hyline that you are buying? often the cheaper the bird the older it is.
+Young hyline chickens (or any chicken really) will have a small comb (top red bit) and wattles (dangly red bits under the beak) which get larger and redder the closer they get to laying age.
+If you are offered a ‘young’ hyline who has a large comb and wattle, please ask questions to satisfy any doubts you may have… Buying a $5 – $10 hyline with the expectation of getting the 300+ egg referred to on this website (and many others) can be unrealistic if the seller isn’t being as honest as they can be.
+Many egg facilities rehome birds at 12 months of age, as sadly they have come to the end of their commercial laying period.

-However, there are also honest sellers who can provide an ISA Brown at this price because of either their location (in rural areas, for example) or because the girls are much younger and will not be producing eggs in the next couple of week.
-Point of lay as an age reference, is around 20-24 weeks old – ISA Browns are bred to begin laying at around 22 weeks of age.
+However, there are also honest sellers who can provide an hyline at this price because of either their location (in rural areas, for example) or because the girls are much younger and will not be producing eggs in the next couple of week.
+Point of lay as an age reference, is around 16 - 20 weeks old – hylines are bred to begin laying at around 18 weeks of age.

 In summary…

-All in all, ISA Brown’s are a fantastic beginners chicken or for those who are wanting a lot of eggs for their time/money/food conversion.
+All in all, hylines are a fantastic beginners chicken, family pet, or for those who are wanting a lot of eggs for their time/money/food conversion.
 In our experience you fall into one of three groups:

 * Buy them as a high egg production pet, looking after them and caring for them just as they would any other breed, grateful for the eggs while they get them and looking after their girls until they join the big chicken coop in the sky, whether they are laying every day or not at all…